ritamsarmah/joykey/README.md

 ## Results

-- We had 4 participants test the keyboard, and after 15 minutes of use reached an average typing speed of ~10 WPM.
+- We had 4 participants test the keyboard.
+After 15 minutes of use they reached an average typing speed of ~10 WPM.

 ## Dependencies
 - The joystick UI is implemented using [Nipple.js](https://github.com/yoannmoinet/nipplejs)